 Group Enroll is not an insurance company.
 We do not actually sell policies.
 What we do is act as a broker to connect Canadian businesses with insurance companies.
 We help employers cover medical, dental, vision, life, disability, and other employee benefits through both group enrollment and individual coverage RHAs.

 If you have questions about healthcare insurance reimbursement arrangements, individual coverage plans, or group coverage plans, contact Group Enroll using the Contact Us page on the website or by clicking the Get a Quote button in the upper-right corner of the website’s main page.
-Contact us by email at email@example.com or write to 10 Great Gulf Drive, Unit 5, Vaughan, ON, L4K 5W1.
+Contact us by email at [email protected] or write to 10 Great Gulf Drive, Unit 5, Vaughan, ON, L4K 0K7.